mskashef/longestCommonSubstring/README.md

-## A Program to find LCS of two strings.
+## A Program to find LCS of two strings in JavaScript.

 ```JAVASCRIPT
 (function (exports) {